yjumpzhighy/vlm-action/Tuning/README.md

 4) manually pattern design costs a lot.

 ## soft prompt
-Q: Does the pattern must consist of natual knowledge tokens?
+Q: Does the pattern must consist of natual language tokens?
-A: No!It can be anytime once the model can recongnize.
+A: No!It can be anytime once the model can recongnize, to guide the model on specific sub tasks.
 Thus, it is actually not necessary to design the descrte static template.

 ### prompt-tuning